Local-first tools for serious work.

 tool-feedback

-A local runtime for submitting tool-friction cases, deduping them, routing triage or patch jobs, and sending approval/status updates through Telegram.
+A local runtime for capturing tool-friction cases from real work, deduping them, and routing triage or patch jobs.

 View repo